Jordan-Lee-Entertainment/elixire/docs/cache.md

 # Caching

-Caching in the service is handled completly by Redis.
+Caching in the service is handled by Redis.

-No actual route information is cached, but some user information, image information, domain information, shortens, etc.
+We cache user, file, and domain information for quick access.

-All caching is one by the storage subsystem, which calls Postgres when the cache doesn't give anything, etc. `api/storage.py`.
+All caching is done by the storage subsystem located in `api/storage.py`.
+It is an abstraction that works on top of Postgres and Redis to only fetch data from the database when necessary.

+## Cached information

-Here follows a non-comprehensive list of information we cache:
+A non-comprehensive list of information we cache in Redis:

+- **Users**
- - Username -> UID mappings
+  - Username → User ID
- - UID -> Username mappings
+  - User ID → Username
+  - IP bans
+  - User bans
+- **Authentication**

- - Authentication Context:
+  - Password hash
-   - Password hash, user active flag.
+  - User active

- - File's filesystem paths.
+- **Files**
+  - File paths
- - Shorten's targets.
+  - Shorten targets
- - IP ban information.
- - User ban information.
+- **Domains**

- - The domain ID for a given domain.
+  - Domain → Domain ID
-   - This is actually more difficult than it seems, because we need to account for wildcard domains.